dmidlo/histdata.com-tools/README.md

 PYTHONNOUSERSITE=1 pre-commit install --install-hooks
 ```

+The dependency surfaces are split by purpose:

+- `.[test]` installs pytest, coverage, pandas, pyarrow, and InfluxDB support
+  used by the test suite.
+- `.[lint]` installs pre-commit and direct lint/type/doc hygiene tools.
+- `.[release]` installs build and publish tooling.
+- `.[dev]` is the aggregate local contributor environment with test, lint,
+  release, and optional integration dependencies.

-The `dev` extra pins the direct developer tools used by pre-commit.
-The active
+The `dev`, `lint`, `test`, and `release` extras pin direct developer tools
+where reproducibility matters.
+Runtime dependencies keep compatibility lower
+bounds rather than lock-file pins because `histdatacom` is a published PyPI
-lint baseline is Black, Ruff, mypy, generic file checks, Pyroma, ShellCheck,
+library.
+The active lint baseline is Black, Ruff, mypy, generic file checks,
-Commitizen, and the local CLI/coverage smoke hooks.
-The previous flake8 plugin
+Pyroma, ShellCheck, Commitizen, and the local CLI/coverage smoke hooks.
+The
-stack was intentionally replaced with Ruff so local installs and hook behavior
+previous flake8 plugin stack was intentionally replaced with Ruff so local
-do not drift independently.
+installs and hook behavior do not drift independently.

 ### Coverage Policy